AAlab1819/ProjectTeam01-B/README.md

                 {
                     vis[i][j]++;
                 }
-             else break; // if cur is less than 0 then it did not meet the expectation of bracket that we desire in this  <br>                                    //particular method (for example: ")", "())", or "?))")
+             else break;
                }
            }

- 3. Check the index with another index from right to left ( encounter ')' and '?') it is similiar to the second method, but the index is checked from right index to left index.
+ 3. Check the index with another index from right to left ( encounter ')' and '?').
+It is similiar to the second method, but the index is checked from right index to left index.
 Below is the code for this method.

         for(int i = len - 1;i >= 0;i--) {
         int cur = 0;